 Plenty of nappies – your newborn will certainly make their way through them!

-Baby wet wipes with as few ingredients as possible, such as WaterWipes biodegradable baby wipes, which only have 2 ingredients (99.9% water and a drop of fruit extract).
+Baby wet wipes with as few ingredients as possible, such as WaterWipes biodegradable, sensitive baby wipes, which only have 2 ingredients (99.9% water and a drop of fruit extract).

 Maternity knickers and sanitary pads – you will experience some post-birth discharge and bleeding, so these are essential!